What is the Environmental Humanities?

 What do you look for in your applicants?

 We welcome applications from individuals with degrees not only in the humanities, but also in the sciences and social sciences.
-We welcome applicants from non-traditional and historically underrepresented groups, as well as those coming from Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TUCs), Asian American and Native American Pacific Islander-Serving Institutions (AANAPISIs), and Native American-Serving Nontribal Institutions (NASNTIs).
+We welcome applicants from all backgrounds including those coming from Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TUCs), Asian American and Native American Pacific Islander-Serving Institutions (AANAPISIs), and Native American-Serving Nontribal Institutions (NASNTIs).

 All successful applicants should be:

-• Visionaries with a passionate commitment to the environment
+- Visionaries with a passionate commitment to environment justice

-Acceptance is based on a combination of GPA, academic experience, strong letters of recommendation, environmental connection, experience and writing strength.
+Acceptance is based on a combination of GPA, academic experience, strong letters of recommendation, environmental connection, community engagement experience and writing strength.
 We strive to build productive, cohesive, well-rounded cohorts of 8-10 students/year.